 When it comes to furnishing the workplace, opt for natural over synthetic materials to bring in patterns, shapes, and textures from nature indoors.
 For example, choose to have sustainable wooden tables instead of plastic ones, or go for natural upholstery instead of pleather.

-Offices tend to have sterile, utilitarian toilets, not quite a place to relax and feel at ease.
 Creating a bathroom with a restorative feel is a simple but effective way to create a biophilic office design.

 Surrounding the bathroom with plants would go a long way in making the space less clinical and cold.
 Think also about selecting a peaceful color scheme that evokes nature, such as deep blues and sandy tones reminiscent of the ocean.

-10. Create a Safe Space
+10. Create A Safe Space

 At the end of the day, biophilic design in the workplace helps create an office environment where employees can not only feel comfortable but also where they feel they belong.